JR Notogawa Station shaped like a waterwheel.

 The station’s slanted roof lines are similar to the roof of the Kusatsu Honjin, one of Japan’s best preserved Honjin used for VIP lodging in former post towns.
 A traditional-looking gate (photo) and a road marker on the pedestrian deck add a nice touch.

-Although it has nothing to do with the architecture, the best thing I like about Kusatsu Station is the little tourist information booth right outside the ticket wicket.
+Although it has nothing to do with the architecture, the best thing I like about Kusatsu Station is the little tourist information booth right outside the turnstile.
 As soon as you give your ticket to go out, it’s right there.
 When staffed during the better part of the day, they are very helpful with directions to places.
 Local-area tourist pamphlets are also available at all times.

 One of my pet peeves is that JR train stations always have tourist pamphlets in plain sight, but for a different destination.
 They don’t stock tourist pamphlets for the place I just arrived at.
 Why not have tourist pamphlets for that place?
 I just spent a good amount of money to get there, and now they want me to go somewhere else??
 They should also care about inbound people, not just outbound.
 When a tourist gets off the train, the first thing he/she wants is a map of the place of arrival.
 Instead, you have to search for the map signboard or tourist info office if there is one.
 But Kusatsu Station is the rare exception where the tourist info booth and local brochures are right there.
-A few train stations in Shiga have a tourist information booth right outside the ticket wicket only during major festivals.
+A few train stations in Shiga have a tourist information booth right outside the turnstile only during major festivals.

 Kusatsu Station is Shiga’s busiest train station with the highest daily average of boarding passengers exceeding 27,000 in 2012.
 The second busiest is neighboring Minami-Kusatsu Station with over 24,000 passengers daily.
 In comparison, Otsu Station sees over 17,000 passengers daily and Kyoto Station has over 185,000 passengers.
 These numbers do not include the number of people getting off the train.